Temperature Inversions

 Credits

 This work is the result of a collaboration between the WPRDC and NASA's Goddard Space Flight Center.
 This dataset would not have been possible without the efforts of NASA Goddard Space Flight Center personnel to apply NASA's atmospheric models and domain expertise to the problem of forecasting temperature inversions, yielding this prototype forecast, tailored to Allegheny County.
-Thanks also to Jason Maranche of the Allegheny County Health Department's Air Quality Program for providing us with, and helping us understand, their historical temperature-inversion measurement data (used to validate the predictions).
+Thanks also to Jason Maranche and Angela Wilson of the Allegheny County Health Department's Air Quality Program for providing us with, and helping us understand, their historical temperature-inversion measurement data (used to validate the predictions).

 Data and Resources